ART 210 Women In Art

 Upon successful completion of this course, students will be able to:

 Analyze how women and gender are represented in visual culture.
 Explain gender as historically and socially constructed.
 Describe the experiences and contributions of women in the arts of the twentieth- and twenty-first centuries.
-Explain how difference is socially constructed.
-Using historical and contemporary examples, describe how perceived differences, combined with unequal distribution of power across economic, social, and political institutions, result in discrimination.
-Analyze ways in which the interactions of social categories, such as race, ethnicity, social class, gender, religion, sexual orientation, disability, and age, are related to difference, power, and discrimination in the United States.
+Explain how ascribed differences are socially constructed, change over time, and impact our and others’ lived experiences.
+Articulate– using historical and contemporary examples – how ascribed differences, combined with inequitable distribution of power across cultural, economic, social, and/or political institutions, result in racism and intersect with other forms of systemic oppression.
+Describe how assets and resilience demonstrated by members of systematically marginalized communities and cultures play a role in dismantling racism and other systems of oppression.
 Interpret and engage in the Arts & Letters, making use of the creative process to enrich the quality of life.
 Critically analyze values and ethics within a range of human experience and expression to engage more fully in local and global issues.